pedriniedoardo/retinal_vascular_image_analysis/README.md

 # retinal_vascular_image_analysis
-macro used to perform image analysis of the retina
+macros used to perform image analysis of retina sections